danielmhair/Angular2Goodies/README.md

 ```

 #### <a name="change-to-scss"><a/> Convert from `css` to `scss` for styling in your app
 From here on out, I will be using `scss`.
 You can learn about this [here](instructions/angular2Themes#).
-It would be best that you do to, mainly because you can store variables in
+It would be best that you do too,
-your styles!
+mainly because you can store variables in your styles!

 - **Rename `src/styles.css` to `src/styles.scss`**
 - **Edit `angular-cli.json` and change `styles.css` to `styles.scss` like so:**